oscarpolanco/react-testing/README.md

 #### Handing dynamic imports

-At this moment `node` doesn't support Es modules or dynamic imports and `jest` use `node` so `babel` have a transform that convert this dynamic import into it `node` equivalent that is a `require` statement that is turn into a promise to have the same effect.
-Just need to install `babel-plugin-dynamic-import-node` package like you will see on the following steps.
+At this moment `node` doesn't support Es modules or dynamic imports and `jest` use `node` so `babel` has a transform that converts this dynamic import into it `node` equivalent that is a `require` statement that turns into a promise to have the same effect.
+Just need to install `babel-plugin-dynamic-import-node` package as you will see on the following steps.

 - Install `babel-plugin-dynamic-import-node` using `npm install --save-dev babel-plugin-dynamic-import-node`
-- Go to your `babelrc` file and add the package only if you are on  test enviroment
+- Go to your `babelrc` file and add the package only if you are on the test environment
 ```js
 const isTest = String(process.env.NODE_ENV) === 'test';